DevOps in SAP: Interpublic Group’s journey to success

 DevOps needs mature processes—and mature tools

-These six factors have been crucial in helping IPG achieve DevOps success in SAP but underlying them all is a powerful toolchain that includes tools like BMC Helix (formerly Remedy), Atlassian Jira, Microsoft Teams, Micro Focus Quality Center, Splunk, ActiveControl from Basis Technologies, and more.
+These five factors have been crucial in helping IPG achieve DevOps success in SAP but underlying them all is a powerful toolchain that includes tools like BMC Helix (formerly Remedy), Atlassian Jira, Microsoft Teams, Micro Focus Quality Center, Splunk, ActiveControl from Basis Technologies, and more.
 As Ozalp observes, “It's very difficult to do any DevOps or agile without [a robust] toolchain.”

 Watch the webinar to learn more